CtrlK

 Completeness

 The description does answer both 'what' (manage data, records, automate workflows) and 'when' (Use when the user wants to interact with 1S2U data), with an explicit 'Use when...' clause.
-While the what is vague, the structure is complete.
+While the content is vague, the structural completeness requirement is met.

 3 / 3